 517-3 TIME-SERIES ANALYSIS.
 (Same as ECON 517) Modeling time-series behavior of financial and economic variables to offer practical insights and solutions for particular problems faced by firms, governments and central banks.
 Prerequisite: ECON 515 or FIN 515, or consent of instructor.

 525-3 FINANCIAL STRATEGY, GROWTH AND CONTROL.
 Financial strategies and creation of shareholder wealth, value transfer and destruction, role of financial markets in wealth creation, agency theory and business ethics.
-Prerequisites: FIN 501 and FIN 502.
+Prerequisite: FIN 501.

 527-3 CORPORATE FINANCE.
 Theoretical concepts and analytical tools for solving problems and making corporate investment and financing decisions.
 Firm valuation, international security markets and foreign investments.
 Will not count toward MA or MS in Economics and Finance.
 Prerequisite: ACCT 524.

 528-3 SECURITY ANALYSIS AND MODELING.
 Security analysis for investment and trading; fundamental analysis; economic, industry/company analysis; technical analysis; venture capital, real estate and international diversification; analysis for trading purposes.
-Prerequisite: FIN 502.
+Coerequisite: FIN 502.

 532-3 FINANCIAL INNOVATIONS AND ENGINEERING.Innovating and engineering financial products, relationship between innovation and risk management, value creation through risk management, use of derivatives in risk management.
 Prerequisite: FIN 502.